Why Cruising To Alaska From Vancouver Feels Completely Different

 The Port of Vancouver with its iconic white sails, serves as a pivotal departure port for Alaska cruise adventures.
 With its strategic location downtown, staying near the waterfront puts you closer to the port and popular tourist attractions.

 Canada Place was constructed for the World’s Exposition in 1986.
 Its port can accommodate up to four ships simultaneously.
-The largest vessel usually docks at the east berth.
+The number of vessels and passengers boarding will determine how quickly cruise guests embark.

 Getting To The Port